NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/SlicerVisualDICOMBrowser/README.md

 ## Objective
 Finalize the ctk visual DICOM browser:

 1. Get feedback from users/developers.
-Reference: [Roadmap](https://github.com/commontk/CTK/issues/1162).
+1. Implement streaming DCMTK logging per job to the Jobs logging UI (more info at [log UI PR](https://github.com/commontk/CTK/pull/1184)).
+1. Prioritize shortterm ENH-BUG fixes to do.
+See [Roadmap](https://github.com/commontk/CTK/issues/1162) for more info.
-1. Discuss/start implementing the longterm ENH.
+1. Discuss the long term ENH.

 ## Approach and Plan